Video games in Thailand: Video game conventions

 The Thailand Game Show (TGS) is an annual video game convention held in Bangkok, Thailand, and features game demos, cosplay contests, gaming tournaments, and other related activities.
 The event is a major gaming event in Southeast Asia that attracts many gaming and cosplay enthusiasts from Thailand and other countries.
 In 2022, the Thailand Game Show was held on October 21–23 at Queen Sirikit National Convention Center (QSNCC) and broke the record for a three-day event with over 160,000 attendees.
-The event introduced two new zones: the NFT & Metaverse zone, which capitalizes on the growing popularity of cryptocurrency, and the Business Matching zone, which aims to enhance business opportunities.
-The TGS Cosplay Contest is also held at the event.
+The event introduced two new zones: the NFT & Metaverse zone, which capitalized on the growing popularity of cryptocurrency, and the Business Matching zone, which aims to enhance business opportunities.
 The event is organized by Show No Limit in partnership with True Digital Group's "Online Station".

 Gaming platform market share

 The gaming industry in Thailand is dominated by mobile phone games, which make up 61% of the market share.
 Computer games (PC) account for 25% of the market, while video game consoles (such as PlayStation and Xbox) make up 14% of the market.
 According to Newzoo, 95% of gamers in Thailand's urban online population play on mobile devices, with female gamers being slightly more likely to play on mobile while male gamers prefer console and PC.
 In the console market, PlayStation has a leading market share of 94.56%, while Xbox accounts for only 5.44% of the market.
 The shooter genre is the favorite among gamers, with 38% of mobile players, 35% of console players, and 34% of PC players choosing it as their favorite genre.